Advertiser Disclosure:We may earn a commission from partner links on this site.

 Estimated savings: 10-25% versus auto-renewing

-Insurance pricing varies significantly between carriers and markets.
+Insurance pricing varies widely between carriers and markets.
 Auto-renewing without shopping leaves money on the table every year.

 What to do: Work with 2-3 agents who specialize in trucking insurance.
 Get quotes 60-90 days before renewal.
 Compare total cost including all coverages, not just the liability premium.